gabrielbiasi/sdvn/README.md

 # sdvn
-A project created in order to simulate VANET under SDN concepts, introducing Software Defined Vehicular Network.
+A project created in order to simulate software-defined VANET, introducing Software Defined Vehicular Network.
+Some security attacks were implemented in order to evaluate their impact in the new architecture.

+## Requeriments
+- OMNeT++ 5.0
+- INET 3.4.0
+- Veins 4.4

+## Run
+Run with cmdenv or Qtenv and select the config mode.